ohgodspidersno/ogsn-pz-mods/README.md

 1. Mod also includes dozens of extra unused magazine icons for other modders to utilize in their mods
 1. Native support for several mods
 1. Includes three alternate book art styles
+1. Add some kind of 'chapter heading' at the start of each instruction section
+1. Make the book options take up half as much space, do two per "line"

 ###Fashion Montage